 Monetary Unit Assumption

-- The company's property, plant and equipment on 2009 balance sheet amounted to $2 billion.
-During 2010 inflation was 10%.
+A company's property, plant, and equipment on 20X9 statement of financial position amounted to $2 billion.
+During 20Y0 inflation rate was 10%.
 The monetary unit and stable dollar assumption prohibits any adjustment to current or prior period figures to account for the inflation.

 The BP oil spill in Gulf of Mexico was a natural disaster but accounting only reports the financial impact in the form of claims paid, damages paid, cleanup costs, etc. This is due to the limitation imposed by the monetary unit assumption.

 by Obaidullah Jan, ACA, CFA and last modified on